0install/docs/docs/specifications/feed.md

 ### When to use 'buggy'

 Don't mark old releases as `buggy` every time you do a new release, just because a few bugs have been fixed.
 People who have selected `Network use: Full` will automatically upgrade to the new version anyway, so marking an older version as buggy only affects people who have explicitly stated that they **don't** want to use the latest version, but would prefer to use an older release to save network use.

+## Staged rollouts

+!!! note
+    This is currently only supported by [Zero Install for Windows](../details/windows.md).

+Staged rollouts allow you to distribute new versions of a program to a subset of users that you can increase over time.
+Set the `rollout-percentage` attribute on an `<implementation>` to control the percentage of users that should treat it as if `stability="stable"`.

+The rollout probability is applied locally by randomly choosing and persisting a number between `1` and `100` per feed and implementation.

 ## Entry points